Skip To Content

 • Boolean—Outputs a Boolean type field.
 Boolean fields support values of true and false.

-If the values in the specified field cannot be cast to the specified new type, the result will be null and will appear empty in the output.
+If values cannot be converted to the new type, the result will be null and will appear empty in the output.

-The Update fields tool handles casting behavior differently depending on the input type and target type.
-Supported casts will either succeed or return a null value if the original value cannot be cast to the target type.
-If the cast is not supported, the data pipeline will fail with an error.
-The following table details whether the cast is supported and what the casted value's format is if applicable:
+The Update fields tool handles field conversions differently depending on the input type and target type.
+Supported conversions will either succeed or return a null value if the original value cannot be converted to the target type.
+If the conversion is not supported, the data pipeline will fail with an error.
+The following table details whether the conversion is supported and what the converted value's format is if applicable:

 String